St. John of God Parish, Somerset MA

 Welcome!
 We welcome your family on this joyous occasion of the celebration of your child’s baptism!
 We look forward to assisting your family in preparing for the baptism of your child.
 The baptism preparation session at St. John of God is designed to provide the formation and information needed to fully understand the Sacrament of Baptism and your role as a Catholic parent/godparent.

-If you have some questions about Baptism in the Catholic Church in general, please watch this video which gives an introduction to the Church's teaching on the sacrament.
+We hope here to provide you with some basic information about the preparation process and requirements.
+It will outline the parish’s approach to infant baptism.
+If you have some questions about Baptism in the Catholic Church in general, please watch this video which gives an introduction to the Church's teaching on the sacrament. |

 What are the requirements for parents presenting a child for baptism?

 -At least one parent must be a practicing Catholic, who is committed to raising the child in the Catholic faith.
-A parent that is not Catholic has to express a willingness to help and create a home where a child will receive an environment to grow in faith as taught by the Catholic Church.
+A parent that is not Catholic has to express a willingness to help create a home where a child will receive an environment to grow in faith as taught by the Catholic Church.

 What are the requirements for godparents/sponsors?